Die Antwoord: 2004–2010: Formation, virality and SOS

 Die Antwoord formed in 2008 in Cape Town, then consisting of Jones, known as Ninja; du Toit, known as Yolandi Visser and stylized as Yo-Landi Vi$$er; and de Nobrega, the group's producer who went by the name DJ Hi-Tek.
 Their name is The Answer.
 They performed at the South African music festival Oppikoppi and released their debut studio album, SOS, in 2009.
-The music video for their single "Enter the Ninja"—which starred South African DJ Leon Botha, who also opened for Die Antwoord's earliest concerts and was notable for being the oldest living person with progeria before his death in 2011 at age 26—was released in late 2009.
-Also released then was a short promotional video titled Zef Side, which was directed by Sean Metelerkamp and featured interviews with the group about their fictitious origin story in a public housing suburb as well as their song "Beat Boy", which samples the 1986 Bronski Beat song "Hit That Perfect Beat".
+The music video for their 2009 single "Enter the Ninja" starred South African DJ Leon Botha, who opened for Die Antwoord's earliest concerts and was notable for being the oldest living person with progeria before his death in 2011 at age 26.
+It was followed shortly thereafter by a short promotional video titled Zef Side, which was directed by Sean Metelerkamp and featured interviews with the group about their fictitious origin story in a public housing suburb as well as their song "Beat Boy", which samples the 1986 Bronski Beat song "Hit That Perfect Beat".
 Both videos went viral online after being posted on their website, dieantwoord.com, and shared on blogs such as Boing Boing and Dlisted in February 2010, bringing them attention internationally on social media platforms such as Twitter, Facebook, and YouTube.
 By the end of 2010, "Enter the Ninja" had received over eight million views on YouTube and was named Myspace's Video of the Year, while Zef Side had over five million views and was one of 25 videos selected for the Guggenheim's YouTube Play exhibit, which showcased video art from YouTube.